AR1972/Local-Dialup-ISP/README.md

-How to configure a Cisco router as a local dial up ISP
+How to configure a Cisco router as a local dial up ISP, or stupid things to do with enterprise network equipment when you are bored.

 You will need a Cisco router 2821, 2851, 3825, 3845, I used a 3825.
 You will also need a digital modem carrier with digital modem cards,